btcpayserver/btcpayserver/README.md

 - **Legacy API**

 The **Greenfield API** is our brand-new API which is still in development.
 Once complete, it will allow you to run BTCPay Server heedlessly.
-The **legacy API**, is fully compatible with [BitPay's API](https://bitpay.com/api/).
+The **Legacy API**, is fully compatible with [BitPay's API](https://bitpay.com/api/).
 It has limited features, but allows instant migration from BitPay.

 ## 💚 Community

-Our community is ❤️ of the project.
+Our community is the ❤️ of the project.
 To chat with other community members in real-time, join our [Mattermost chat](https://chat.btcpayserver.org).
 We're also on [GitHub discussions](https://github.com/btcpayserver/btcpayserver/discussions).

 ## 📝 License